BAJAJ BROKING

 The participants in the futures markets are mainly commercial or institutional commodities producers, or consumers.

-Difference Between Margin Trading and Futures Trading
+Difference Between Margin Vs Futures Trading

 Margin trading is a contrasting trading method as compared to futures trading, though the basic concept of the two is the same.